Number : Season 24, serial 1 of 4.

 “You don’t understand regeneration Mel, its a lottery and I’ve gone and drawn the short plank!”
 The Doctor

-This left McCoy to wing his performance and with his children’s entertainment background; so what we got was a very annoying jibbering jester type approach to the role.
-In the vein of Troughton’s post regeneration stress routine, although Troughton could be forgiven though as his was the first regeneration in the show.
+This left McCoy, to wing his performance and with his children’s entertainment background; played the clown.
+So what we got, was a very annoying jester-type approach; to the role.
+In the vein of Troughton’s post regeneration stress routine, although Troughton could be forgiven though, as his was the first regeneration in the show.

-It took till Remembrance Of The Daleks – in the following season, before these aspects of his character were dispelled enough for a darker, more broody interpretation to take shape.
+It took until Remembrance Of The Daleks – in the following season, before these aspects of his character were dispelled enough; for a darker, more broody interpretation – to take shape.

-The SFX deserves a nod here too, as Who had gone all CGI with new opening titles and some nifty new early digital effects showcased.
-Including the Rani’s deadly bouncing time bubble traps.
+The SFX deserves a nod here too, as Doctor Who had gone all CGI, with newly updated opening and closing title sequences – and some nifty new early digital SFX showcased.
+Including, the Rani’s deadly bouncing time-bubble traps.

-The Tet-Trap’s are also good (for man-in-suit type monsters), with their 4-eyes in every direction look.
-The cliffhanger in which the Doctor gets trapped in the Tet-trap cave is also a bit hair-raising.
+The Tet-Trap’s are also good (for man-in-suit type monsters), with their ability to see in all four directions; due to the positininh of their 4 sets of eyes.
+The cliffhanger, in which the Doctor gets trapped in the Tet-trap cave – is also a bit hair-raising.

 As a standalone story, Time And The Rani stands up, bar it’s various issues.
 It is easily one of the better McCoy episodes, which unfortunately – wasn’t too hard.